Now I Know (Lari White song)

 "Now I Know" is a song written by Cindy Greene, Don Cook and Chick Rains, and recorded by American country music artist Lari White.
-It was released in September 1994 as the second single from the album Wishes.
-The song reached number 5 on the Billboard Hot Country Singles & Tracks chart.
+It was released on August 15, 1994 as the second single from her second studio album Wishes (1994).
+The song reached number 5 on the US Billboard Hot Country Singles & Tracks chart, becoming her highest-ever charting single.

 Critical reception

 A favorable review came from Cash Box magazine, whose reviewer Richard McVey wrote that it "is a song rich lyrically and vocally."